Radu-Stroe/spotify_pipeline/README.md

 FROM enriched e
 LEFT JOIN classification c ON e.spotify_id = c.spotify_id
 ```
-	•	Partition by: date_id - Faster queries and reduced scanned data when filtering by time
+- **Partition by**: date_id - Faster queries and reduced scanned data when filtering by time
-	•	Cluster by: country_id, song_name - Improves performance for filters like “Global vs. RO” or “select a song
+- **Cluster by**: country_id, song_name - Improves performance for filters like “Global vs. RO” or “select a song
-	•	Normalization & Classification(Global vs Local)
+- Normalization & Classification(Global vs Local)
-	•	Efficient conditional logic
+- Efficient conditional logic
-	•	Downstream analytics
+- Downstream analytics

 14. Create a schema for report models: